Xericore/EasyCarts/README.md

 transportation for Minecarts with players in them.
 This plugin has been tested with Spigot 1.8, but it should work on older Bukkit versions as well.
 </p>
+<b>Important note</b>: In order for intersections to work correctly, they must be built with straight rails only (like a <b>+</b>).
+Building them with a curve in the center will disable minecarts from stopping at intersections. <b>T</b>-Intersections work as well.
+<br>No special blocks are needed to stop the cart at intersections though.

 <h4>Features:</h4>
 All speed values can be configured in the config.yml.